benradstone/wandisco-documentation-ldm/docs/command-reference.md

   * UI: **Storage Name**
 * **`--bucket-name`** The name of your S3 bucket.
   * UI: **Bucket Name**
 * **`--credentials-provider`** The Java class name of a credentials provider for authenticating with the S3 endpoint.
+  * UI: **Credentials Provider**
-  Providers available include:
+  * Providers available include:
     * **`org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider`**

       Use this provider to offer credentials as an access key and secret access key with the `--access-key` and `--secret-key` Parameters.

     * **`com.amazonaws.auth.InstanceProfileCredentialsProvider`**

       Use this provider when running LiveData Migrator on an EC2 instance that has [been assigned an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) with policies that allow it to access the S3 bucket.

     * **`com.amazonaws.auth.DefaultAWSCredentialsProviderChain`**

       A commonly-used credentials provider chain that looks for credentials in this order:

       * Environment Variables - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, or `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`.
       * Java System Properties - `aws.accessKeyId` and `aws.secretKey`.
       * Web Identity Token credentials from the environment or container.
       * Credential profiles file at the default location (`~/.aws/credentials`) shared by all AWS SDKs and the AWS CLI.
       * Credentials delivered through the Amazon EC2 container service if `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable is set and security manager has permission to access the variable.
       * Instance profile credentials delivered through the Amazon EC2 metadata service.

 <h4 id="s3a-optional-parameters">Optional parameters</h4>